boltlabs-inc/zkchannels-spec/tezos/2-channel-establishment.md

 #### Merchant abort conditions
 Upon receipt, the merchant checks that the following are true.
 If any are false, the merchant aborts:
   - The originated contract `contract-id` contains the expected zkchannels [contract](https://github.com/boltlabs-inc/tezos-contract/blob/main/zkchannels-contract/zkchannel_contract.tz).
-  - The on-chain storage of `contract-id` is exactly as expected for channel `cid` (including that the customer's side has been funded).
+  - The on-chain storage of `contract-id` at `originated-block-height` is exactly as expected for channel `cid` (including that the customer's side has been funded).
 Specifically, checks that:
     - The contract storage contains the merchant's Pointcheval Sanders public key.
+    - The customer's tezos address and public key match the fields `cust_addr` and  `cust_pk`, respectively.
     - The merchant's tezos address and public key match the fields `merch_addr` and  `merch_pk`, respectively.
-    - The `self_delay` field in the contract matches the global default.
+    - The `self_delay` field in the contract matches the value specified in the [global defaults](1-setup.md#Global-defaults).
-    - The `close` field in the contract matches the merchant's `close` flag defined as a global default.
+    - The `close` field in the contract matches the merchant's `close` flag defined as defined in the [global defaults](1-setup.md#Global-defaults).
 The `close` flag represents a fixed scalar used by the merchant to differentiate closing state and state.
     - `custFunding` and `merchFunding` match the initial balances `bal_cust_0` and `bal_merch_0`, respectively.
+    - The `status` field of the contract is set to `0`, which corresponds to `AWAITING_FUNDING`.
+    - The `context-string` is set to "zkChannels mutual close", as defined in the [global defaults](1-setup.md#Global-defaults).

 Before proceeding, the merchant waits until the customer's side of the contract has been funded for at least `required_confirmations` blocks.
 If this has not occured within an arbitrary timeout period (longer than the time expected to satisfy `required_confirmations`), the merchant stops waiting for the customer to fund the channel and aborts.